Vanilla

 According to Dr. Chambers, “It doesn’t take much effort to produce your own vanilla beans, and soon you’ll be baking with natural vanilla extract from your own garden.
 Otherwise, we hope to see home-grown vanilla available in just a few years.”

 Cut the beans open lengthwise (and into smaller pieces if necessary) and add them to your bottle.
 Next, fill the bottle to the top with vodka.
 Store the bottle in a dark cabinet, shaking it a couple times a week.
 In about two months you will have homemade vanilla extract.
-Keep this in the dark to preserve the flavor for as long as possible.
+Keep your extract in the dark to preserve the flavor for as long as possible.

 For more information on growing vanilla, see the links below or contact your county Extension office.